 Running on uneven ground can cause a bone break or ligament tear, as can a too-high leap/jump.

-Although dog pregnancy and whelping isn't usually considered an accident or emergency (well, the pregnancy might be accidental of course, if you haven't spayed or neutered your dogs), problems can arise and progress quickly.
+Although dog pregnancy and whelping isn't usually considered an accident or emergency problems can arise and progress quickly.

 Whether it's getting into a dog fights being in a car accident or being hit by a moving vehicle or, for tiny breeds, even being stepped on or caught in the door, these can all cause injuries which need treatment.

 Having the right dog first aid supplies handy can make a scary situation less traumatic, but any injury, illness or unusual symptom needs to be evaluated by your veterinarian as quickly as possible.

 Sometimes your dog may need short-term pain relief for a minor issue, in that situation aspirin can be useful, but it's VERY IMPORTANT to give the correct dosage.
 Check out this page for the info. you need..
 Aspirin for Dogs